VIP Calculator

 Percentage points measure the absolute difference between two percentages.
 This is distinct from percentage change, which compares the relative change from one value to another.
 Understanding this distinction is crucial for accurately interpreting financial reports, statistical data, and policy changes.

 Example: If an interest rate increases from 5% to 7%, that's an increase of 2 percentage points.
 However, it's a 40% relative increase (because 2 ÷ 5 × 100 = 40%).
 These are two different measurements of change.
 Percentage points provide an absolute measure, while percentage change provides a relative measure based on the starting value.
-Using this percentage calculator, you can compute both measurements to understand the full context of any change.

 Percentage points are commonly used when discussing changes in statistics, interest rates, unemployment rates, polling data, and academic scores.
 Distinguishing between percentage points and percentage change helps prevent misinterpretation of data and supports clearer communication about numerical changes.